East–West Line (Singapore): Future developments

+Changi Airport branch merger with the Thomson–East Coast Line

+Announced in 2019, the existing branch of the East–West Line between Tanah Merah and Changi Airport will be merged with the Thomson–East Coast Line (TEL) in the mid-2030s, coinciding with the opening of Changi Airport Terminal 5.
+The line will continue towards a future station at Terminal 5, before meeting the rest of the line at Sungei Bedok.
+Works to modify the stations on the branch to be compatible with the TEL began in 2025.

+Tuas South extension

+Gul Circle station, opened in 2017, features two additional unused platforms to serve a planned extension of the line to Tuas South.
+Plans for the extension were put on hold by March 2019.
+By July 2026, the railway extension was deemed unfeasible in the short term, and was succeeded by a planned bus rapid transit network at Tuas South.

 Incidents

 1993 Clementi train collision

 On 5 August 1993, before opening, a maintenance vehicle spilt oil on the tracks between Clementi and Jurong East.
 The first ten eastbound trains reported braking problems, then the eleventh train from Jurong stopped at the Clementi station for two minutes longer than scheduled due to it using its emergency brakes to stop at the station at 7.50 am, before being hit by another eastbound train when it failed to stop in time.
 156 passengers were injured by the collision.

 7 July 2015 power trip

 During the evening peak hours on 7 July 2015, train services on the East–West and North–South Lines were temporarily disrupted due to massive power trips detected along both lines.
 The cause of the disruption was due to damaged insulators which had resulted in the failure of the power supply.
 For this disruption that brought inconvenience to 413,000 commuters, LTA imposed a 'record' fine of S$5.4 million on SMRT.